 Outdoor Education Centres: St. Briavels

-Whether travelling independently, with a family or friends, or with a larger social group, St Briavels Castle is a venue with a real “WOW” factor that will amaze and inspire young and old alike.
+St Briavels Castle outdoor education centre is a venue with a real “WOW” factor that will amaze and inspire young and old alike.
 The Castle is over 800 years old, with bags of character and remarkably well-preserved features throughout, and a magical charm that promotes social interaction and historical interest in equal measure.

 The Castle is a Grade 1 listed ancient monument, a rich piece of our heritage and an inspiring location at amazingly affordable prices.
 The perfect background for school activity breaks, where students really do “learn outside the classroom” as they are transported back in time to Medieval world of King John and the Magna Carta.

-Within this AONB area there are plenty of outdoor activities in the area such as: Climbing & abseiling, Woodland walks, Cycle trails, Sit-On-Kayak routes, Caving and visit even more Castles!
+Within this AONB area there are plenty of outdoor activities in the area such as: Climbing & abseiling, Woodland walks, Cycle trails, Sit-On-Kayak trips, Raft Building, Gorge Walking, Caving and visit even more Castles!
 You are in the middle of the Forest of Dean and close to the Brecon Beacons for an even wider selection of activities.

 St Briavels Castle has 66 beds in the following layout: 1 x 4, 3 x 6, 1 x 8, 1 x 10, 1 x 12 and 1 x 14